SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

     {
         services.AddAndConfigureGovUkAuthentication(
             configuration,
             new AuthRedirects
             {
-                LoginRedirect = "/home/AccountDetails", //Where to redirect after login CookieDomain = "employer.gov.uk", //If using subsites for a client this should be the same across all LocalStubLoginPath = "/home/stub-account-details", // detailed below - stub auth action SignedOutRedirectUrl = "/home/signout" //where user is redirected to after signout, this shouldnt be the same as configured in gov login
+                LoginRedirect = "/home/AccountDetails",
+                CookieDomain = "employer.gov.uk",
+                LocalStubLoginPath = "/home/stub-account-details",
+                SignedOutRedirectUrl = "/home/signout",
+                VerifyIdentityInformationUrl = "/explain-verify"
             },
             typeof(CustomClaims), // Must implement ICustomClaims
             typeof(UserAccountService) ); // Must implement IGovAuthEmployerAccountService

     }
 }
 ```
+### Identity check

+`VerifyIdentityInformationUrl` is optional in `AuthRedirects`.
+When it is configured, a user
+who accesses an endpoint protected by the `IsVerified` policy is redirected
+to that URL before the Verify journey starts.

+The requested protected URL is supplied as the `returnUrl` query-string
+value.
+The application should validate that it is a local URL before using it.

+When the user chooses to continue, redirect them to:

+`/service/verify-identity?returnUrl={encodedReturnUrl}` which is `ServiceRoutes.Paths.VerifyIndentity.ServiceControllerPath()`

+If `VerifyIdentityInformationUrl` is not configured, the authentication
+package starts the Verify journey directly.

+The explanation page is owned by the consuming application so that the
+service can explain why identity information is needed using wording
+appropriate to that service.

 After successful authentication and the access code being exchanged for a token, the **Email** and **NameIdentifier** claims are populated.
 An authentication cookie is created which has a sliding expiry set to `LoginSlidingExpiryTimeOutInMinutes`.

 To sign out the following should be called: